RMF accessibility percolation on oriented graphs: Introduction

-In \cite{Martinsson2014} the authors obtain a Stochastic Domination between RMF and Bernoulli processes.
-Then, they bound the number of large paths in the hypercube and determine sufficient conditions for having RMF accessible percolation in $(\hyc,F,c)$.
-See Theorem~\ref{thm:hyc_Martinson} and Proposition~\ref{prop:hyc_Martinson}.
+In \cite{Martinsson2014}, the authors obtain a Stochastic Domination between the number of accessible paths in the RMF model and the number of open paths in the Bernoulli process, in the case where the probability distribution of $F$ has continuous p.d.f. on its support and it is connected.
+From this they determine sufficient conditions for having RMF accessibility percolation.
+See Theorem~\ref{thm:hyc_Martinson}.

 \begin{thm}[\cite{Martinsson2014}] Let $F$ be any probability distribution whose p.d.f. is continuous on its support and whose support is connected.
-Let $c_n$ be any strictly positive function of $n$ such that $nc_n \rightarrow \infty$ as $n\rightarrow \infty$.
-Then $\pprmfd{\hycn{n}}{F,c_n}$ tends to one as $n\rightarrow \infty$. \end{thm}
+Let $\theta_n$ be any strictly positive function of $n$ such that $n\theta_n \rightarrow \infty$ as $n\rightarrow \infty$.
+Then $\pprmfd{\hycn{n}}{F,\theta_n}$ tends to one as $n\rightarrow \infty$. \end{thm}

+In the following result, we establish another version of Theorem \ref{thm:hyc_Martinson}, without constraints on the distribution used in the RMF model.